About Pteronaps, Waternaps & Traits

 A Pteronap's life in general is rather rocky, with many ups and downs; most coming from the outside world itself, or occasionally within the commune.
 Pteronaps tend to not catch illnesses unless it is stress-related.
 Most Naps end up dying from old age or lack of care for themselves.
 Death is not painful for Pteronaps dying of old age, as it tends to happen in their sleep.
 Pteronaps who are sick tend to experience some pain, but their body naturally fights it off before they pass.

-When Pteronaps choose a partner, they will perform a simple courtship dance to woo their partner.
+The following information is true for both Pteronaps and Waternaps: When Pteronaps choose a partner, they will perform a simple courtship dance to woo their partner.
 The dances often consist of a lot of hip movements, and some like to even shake their butts for fun!
 Most males often show dominance displays, while some are more simple and just try to impress the female with simple dance moves!
 A lot of male Pteronaps have fun when they perform their courtship dances, every Nap having a different ‘signature’ dance.
 When their partner is chosen, they will mate and have a single baby at a time.
 Female Pteronaps are only pregnant for about six months or so, the length of their pregnancy depending on the weather and their current diets, etc. As stated above: Pteronaps mate for life, and choose one special partner to love and have children with.

 A Pteronap is typically very picky when it comes to partners, a female needing to accept the male before anything can even happen.
 In a relationship, it is typically the female who chooses which male she wants and not the other way around.
 When a pair is made, their family celebrates and makes special treats for the new couple.
 Their rituals are very laid-back, and are always focused around the new couple in question.
 Most Pteronap families encourage the new couple to have a child to keep the commune strong, and some couples will.
 There are still a decent handful of couples who choose to not have a child, and would much rather spend all of their time with their partner!
 If one of the partners dies, the newly widowed/widower Pteronap will never become mates with another Nap.
 Since they mate for life, they would feel like they would be cheating if they went on to go with another mate.
 The Pteronaps that are left alone always stay alone; and if they have children, they will spend the rest of their life with just their children and families.

-Note: There can of course be same-sex couple Pteronaps!
+There can of course be same-sex couple Pteronaps and Waternaps!
 What is written here is just for the general male and female scenario, but a Pteronap that is attracted to a Nap of the same sex can also choose to become their mate!
 Female Naps that fall in love with another female Nap, one of the females will become the dominant and choose to perform a courtship dance for the other female.
 Two male Naps tend to dance to each other!
 Same-sex Pteronap couples will never have children unless they adopt one from another family that cannot take care of theirs, or if they find an abandoned baby.

-Pteronaps speak in a variety of purring, chirping and clicking sounds; each purr, chirp and click sounding just a bit different from the other.
+The following information is true for both Pteronaps and Waternaps: Pteronaps speak in a variety of purring, chirping and clicking sounds; each purr, chirp and click sounding just a bit different from the other.
 They also tend to speak through many facial expressions alongside the sounds.
 Purring comes from deep in their throat, while clicking comes more-so from their mouths.
 Chirping also comes from their throat.
 They click with their tongue, making a variety of sounds depending on the force and angle their tongue is at.
 The purring is typically mood-based, and is especially used to communicate happiness and contentedness.
 While Pteronaps use both of these to speak, some Naps prefer one over the other; while every Nap naturally uses facial expressions to communicate.

-Note: You can have your Nap use actual language if you so wish in your stories!
+You can have your Nap use actual language if you so wish in your stories!

 Fashion is a silly topic, as Pteronaps typically do not wear anything!
 They are perfectly covered up with their own fluff, and tend not to feel embarrassed about anything!
 Though there are some who wonder what it would be like to wear these things called clothes, and then make small ornaments and sometimes bags out of leaves and other things you could find from the forest or habitat they reside in.

-Note: Though- of course- that is just for typical Naps!
-Your Pteronap may wear any clothing that they want to realistically, such as: coats, hats, scarves, charms around their tails, and other such simple things!
+Though- of course- that is just for typical Naps!
+Your Pteronap or Waternap may wear any clothing that they want to realistically, such as: coats, hats, scarves, charms around their tails, and other such simple things!
 Shoes, boots, shirts and some hoodies are some things Naps would not wear!
-Pteronaps are primarily wild animals, but you are allowed to dress your Nap up how you please!
-Just, please, NO pop culture or actual brands in your Pteronap's clothing!
+Pteronaps are primarily wild animals, but you are allowed to dress your Nap up how you please, as long as their tail and wings aren't restricted.